mobxjs/mobx/docs/README.md

 ### What will MobX react to?

 Why does a new message get printed each time the `unfinishedTodoCount` is changed?
 The answer is this rule of thumb:

 _MobX reacts to any existing observable property that is read during the execution of a tracked function._

-For an in-depth explanation about how MobX determines to which observables needs to be reacted, check [understanding what MobX reacts to](https://github.com/mobxjs/mobx/blob/gh-pages/docs/best/react.md)
+For an in-depth explanation about how MobX determines to which observables needs to be reacted, check [understanding what MobX reacts to](https://github.com/mobxjs/mobx/blob/gh-pages/docs/best/react.md).

 ### Actions

+<i><a style="color: white; background:green;padding:5px;margin:5px;border-radius:2px" href="https://egghead.io/lessons/react-use-mobx-actions-to-change-and-guard-state">Egghead.io lesson 5: actions</a></i>

 Unlike many flux frameworks, MobX is unopinionated about how user events should be handled.